Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Proof of Theorem

 \begin{observation} Each vertex in $I_0$ has at most~one non-neighbor in $I$.
 Furthermore, if any three vertices in $I$ are activated, then all of $I_0$ will be activated in the following step of the percolation. \end{observation}

 \begin{claim} Every vertex in $U$ has exactly one neighbor in $I$. \end{claim}

 \begin{proof} By Observation~\ref{oneneighbor}, it suffices to show that each vertex in $U$ has at least one neighbor in $I$.
-Suppose otherwise, so that there exists $z \in U$ with no neighbors in $I$, and therefore there are at least two~vertices $w_1$ and $w_2$ in $I_0$.
-Then for $i \in \{1,2\}$.
+Suppose otherwise, so that there exists $z \in U$ with no neighbors in $I$.
+Thus, by Observation~\ref{oneneighbor}, there are at least two~vertices $w_1$ and $w_2$ in $I_0$.
+Since $w_i$ and $z$ are nonadjacent, we get for $i \in \{1,2\}$.
 Hence $d(w_1)=d(w_2)=|I|-1$ and $w_1,w_2$ are adjacent to all vertices of $I$.
 Let $v \in I$ and $u \in U$ be adjacent vertices.
 If we initially activate $\{w_1,u\}$, this in turn would activate at least~$I\cup\{u\}$, contradicting the maximality of $|I|$.
-Consequently, every vertex in $U$ has a neighbor in $I$, establishing Claim~\ref{allinU}. \end{proof}
+Consequently, every vertex in $U$ has a neighbor in $I$, establishing Claim~\ref{allinU}. \end{proof} Note that Claim~\ref{allinU} implies that $|U| \geq |I_1|$.

 \begin{claim} $|I_0| \geq 2$. \end{claim}